Diving in Bohol: What You Need to Know

 - Marine Sanctuary, where there is also a wall dive and diversity of fish

-Depending on the time of year, you might get the chance to see dolphins, whales and whale sharks at Pamilican; manta rays are also commonly spotted here.
+Make sure you have a good quality selfie stick – depending on the time of year, you might get the chance to see dolphins, whales and whale sharks at Pamilican!
+Manta rays are also commonly spotted here throughout the year.
 Diving at Pamilican will also give you the chance to enjoy a diversity of marine life, year round.
 There can be strong currents at Pamilican, meaning your dive might turn into a drift dive!